Clannad (video game): Plot

 Clannad's story revolves around Tomoya Okazaki, a third year high school student who dislikes his life.
 Tomoya's mother (Atsuko) died when Tomoya was young, leaving his father (Naoyuki) to raise him.
 After the accident, Tomoya's father turned to alcohol and gambling, and had frequent fights with his son.
 One day, Naoyuki, while arguing with his son, slammed Tomoya against the window, dislocating Tomoya's shoulder.
 This injury prevents Tomoya from playing on the basketball team, and causes him to distance himself from others.
 Ever since then, his father has treated Tomoya nicely, but distantly, as if Tomoya and he were strangers rather than a family.
-This hurts Tomoya more than his previous relationship with his father, and the awkwardness of returning home leads Tomoya constantly to stay out all night.
+This hurts Tomoya more than his previous relationship with his father, and the awkwardness of returning home leads Tomoya to constantly stay out all night.
 Thus his delinquent life begins.
 Tomoya's good friend Youhei Sunohara, who was thrown out of the soccer club over a dispute with his seniors, is also a delinquent and often hangs out in his dorm room with Tomoya doing nothing much.

-The story opens on Monday April 14, 2003 at the beginning of the school year, when Tomoya meets Nagisa Furukawa, a strange girl who is one year older than he is but is repeating her last year in high school due to being sick much of the previous year.
+The story opens on Monday April 14, 2003, at the beginning of the school year, when Tomoya meets Nagisa Furukawa, a strange girl who is one year older than he is and is repeating her last year in high school due to being sick much of the previous year.
 Her goal is to join the drama club which she was unable to do due to her sickness, but they find that the drama club was disbanded after the few remaining members graduated.
 Since Tomoya has a lot of time to kill, he helps Nagisa in reforming the drama club.
 During this period, Tomoya meets and hangs out with several other girls whom he gets to know well and help with their individual problems.